Can you use Coffee Filters in an Air fryer

 What Are Coffee Filters?

 Coffee filters are essential accessories in the coffee-making process, designed to separate coffee grounds from the liquid during brewing.
-Typically made from paper or cloth, they come in various shapes and sizes to fit different coffee makers and brewing methods.
-Paper filters are the most common, offering convenience and easy disposal after use.
-They work by trapping the coffee grounds while allowing the brewed coffee to flow through, resulting in a smoother, sediment-free cup.
-Cloth filters, on the other hand, are reusable and often preferred by enthusiasts for their eco-friendliness and ability to impart subtle flavours to the brew over time.
+Typically made from paper or cloth, they come in various shapes and sizes to suit different coffee makers.
+Paper filters are the most common, and coffee filter alternatives are often explored for added convenience or sustainability.

 Yes, you can use coffee filters in an air fryer, but it’s important to use them properly to ensure safety and effectiveness.